0

 Skip Ahead

-Second fermentation – How to make the best kombucha flavors
+Second Fermentation - How to Make the Best Kombucha Flavors

 Those new to brewing kombucha often find their first batch to be plain and flat.
 This is because making the kombucha is only the first step, or what is referred to as the primary fermentation.
 During the secondary fermentation, we take the kombucha that we made in the primary then bottle, flavor and carbonate it.
 In this article, we’re covering the basics of a kombucha secondary fermentation, sometimes referred to as 2F, and then show you how to achieve delicious, fizzy kombucha.